 In addition to the table of success probabilities, MCRetire also displays the remaining principal and most recent withdrawal of one of the realizations from the Monte Carlo sample.
 In the above example, no adjustment was made for inflation or taxes, and so the withdrawal column displays a constant value.
 The particular realization shown here is the "Marginal" one: that which survived to the 30-year time horizon with the least remaining principal.
 Other possible choices for the displayed realization include the best and worst, and various percentiles.
 When the simulation is complete, clicking the "Random" button generates a new realization generated at random.

 MCRetire contains an adjustment model for the effects of inflation, portfolio expenses and taxation.
-The inputs for this model are entered on a separate screen which is accessed by clicking the "Details" button.
+The inputs for this model are entered on a separate screen that is accessed by clicking the "Details" button.
 The effect of these adjustments may be toggled on or off by using the check box on the main screen.